swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 - Sections 2.1.3.1 and 2.2.4.1 defining the requirements concerning the use of the `Version` attribute in `SignRequestExtension` and `SignResponseExtension` elements were updated in order to implement support for newer versions of the DSS extension specification.

-- Section 2.1.3.3, "Signer", was updated so that it is no longer required to supply a list of SAML attributes using the `<csig:Signer>` element.
+- Section 2.1.3.3, "Signer", was updated so that it is no longer required to supply the `<csig:Signer>` element.
 This enables use cases where the user is not known at the time of signature initiation.

 **Changes between version 1.3 and version 1.4:**